CT-Data-Collaborative/ctdata-sots-formations-data-processing/README.md

 - Copy the extracted data (addresses.csv and formations.csv) into the `./09_28_2017` sub-folder in the `./extracts` directory.

-- Run the `processs-sql-extracts.R` command, setting the paths accordingly
+- Run the `processs-sql-extracts.R` command, setting the paths accordingly, with the correct Month variable, set it equal to your date sub-folder name in the 'ctdata-sots-formations-data-processing' folder

 - Run the `convert_to_json.py` file, setting paths accordingly